This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 Coursework to be disregarded is limited to ‘D’ and ‘F’ grades in courses not subsequently completed with a ‘C’ or higher at SMC.

-Student’s previous performance is not reflective of recent demonstrated ability.
-Subsequent to the coursework to be disregarded, the student must have completed a minimum of 36 semester units with at least a 2.0 GPA, or a minimum of 24 semester units with at least a 2.5 GPA, or a minimum of 15 semester units with at least a 3.0 GPA at a regionally accredited college or university.
-Units must be consecutive and must have begun any time after the coursework to be disregarded.
+Student’s previous performance does not reflect their recent demonstrated ability.
+After the semester or session of the coursework to be disregarded, the student must have completed a minimum of 12 consecutive semester units with a 2.0 GPA at a regionally accredited institution.
+Consecutive units must have been completed any time after the semester or session of the coursework to be disregarded.

-There must be a lapse of at least one year since completion of the most recent coursework to be disregarded.
+There must be a lapse of at least six months since completion of the most recent coursework to be disregarded.

 In addition, the following provisions of the college policy apply:

-Academic Renewal is a process intended to facilitate degree and certificate completion and/or removal from academic probation.
+Academic Renewal is a process intended to facilitate transfer, degree and certificate completion and/or removal from academic probation and academic disqualification.
 The student must meet with a counselor and complete an academic renewal petition.
 A maximum of 30 semester units may be disregarded under this policy.
 Final approval of the petition will be granted by the Admissions Office.

 All coursework will remain legible on the student’s permanent record ensuring a true and complete record.
 The student’s permanent record shall be annotated so that it is readily evident to all users of the record that any coursework disregarded may not satisfy certificate, degree, or general education course requirements.